neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-ap/earthworm-giant-fiber-ap_landing.md

 Stimulus voltages that don’t elicit an action potential are called *subthreshold*, stimulus voltages that do elicit an action potential are called *suprathreshold*.
 But **threshold** itself is not all-or-none.
 In some neurons, we can elicit an action potential with a lower stimulus amplitude if the stimulus duration is longer.
 A longer stimulus duration enables charge to build up that can ultimately elicit an action potential.
 However, there is a minimum stimulus voltage needed, even at infinite stimulus durations.

 The **rheobase** is defined as the minimum stimulus voltage that can elicit an action potential with very long durations of the stimulus.
+This metric is one of the foundational parameters recorded in [the Allen Institute's Cell Types database](https://celltypes.brain-map.org/data).
+You can explore [example data](https://celltypes.brain-map.org/experiment/electrophysiology/474626527) in this database to see how it relates to other anatomical and electrophysiological properties.

 The **chronaxie** is defined as the stimulus duration at 2x the rheobase amplitude.
 Chronaxie is a useful measure of the excitability of a nerve — the most excitable nerves have the smallest chronaxie.